As approved by the Ithaca College Board of Trustees 5/15/2004.

 Major terms and conditions of every appointment to the faculty will be stated in writing and be in the possession of both the College and the candidate before the appointment is made.

-Except as provided below, term appointments are appointments used by the College to fill vacancies created by leaves, to respond to short-term enrollment or curricular needs, or to staff instructional programs supported by time-limited funds.
-They must be approved by the planning unit, the dean, the provost & senior vice president for academic affairs, and the president.
+Except as provided below, or in any applicable Collective Bargaining Agreement, term appointments are appointments used by the College to fill vacancies created by leaves, to respond to short-term enrollment or curricular needs, or to staff instructional programs supported by time-limited funds.
+They must be approved by the planning unit, the dean, the provost & vice president for academic affairs, and the president.

-Term appointments are non-renewable.
+Term appointments are non-renewable except as otherwise provided in any applicable Collective Bargaining Agreement.
 Faculty holding term appointments are neither tenured nor eligible for tenure.
 All faculty with term appointments have rank.

-Aside from eligibility for tenure, promotion, and sabbatical leaves, all provisions of the Ithaca College Policy Manual apply to full-time faculty with term appointments.
+Aside from eligibility for tenure, promotion, and sabbatical leaves, all provisions of the Ithaca College Policy Manual apply to non-union full-time faculty with term appointments.
+The terms and conditions of employment for full-time faculty with term appointments who are part of a union are governed by the applicable Collective Bargaining Agreement.

 Part-time term appointments, summer faculty appointments, and other faculty appointments for a term of six months or less do not need to be included in the staffing plans of faculty units.
-Such positions, however, must still be approved by the applicable dean and provost & senior vice president for academic affairs.
+Such positions, however, must still be approved by the applicable dean and provost & vice president for academic affairs.
+Terms and conditions of employment for part-time faculty who are part of a union are governed by the applicable Collective Bargaining Agreement.

 All notice appointments stipulate a length of time for the appointment, ranging from one (1) year to multiple years.
 Appointments of notice faculty may be renewed unless otherwise notified pursuant to the terms of the applicable appointment.

 Tenure-eligible notice appointments may be renewed only under those circumstances stipulated in Volume IV of the Ithaca College Policy Manual.
-Such appointments provide the tenure-eligible faculty member time to develop a record of teaching excellence, scholarship and/or professional activity.
+Such appointments provide the tenure-eligible faculty member time to develop a record of teaching excellence (See Section 126.96.36.199), scholarship, service and/or professional activity.

 As approved by the Ithaca College Board of Trustees 10/22/2010.